 o Redevelopment sites.
 ODOT will not install sidewalks where adjacent redevelopment is likely to occur and where there is a safe hard surface to provide access.

 Other Important Factors

 Ø Tree preservation – The type of sidewalks in certain areas were selected to avoid removing existing trees.
-Only tree will be removed in the project limits at because it has the potential of falling into the roadway.
+Only trees will be removed in the project limits because they have the potential of falling into the roadway.

 Improving Traffic Signal Efficiency